honieware/reto-legacy/README.md

 [![Add Reto](assets/add-reto.png)](https://discord.com/oauth2/authorize?client_id=591466921812164608&permissions=1342524496&scope=bot)
 [![Join Server](assets/join-server.png)](https://discord.gg/RAwfrty)

+## ⚠️ Long-term Support

+Starting **March 1st, 2022**, Reto (now Reto Legacy) will enter Long-Term Support, meaning no major updates aside from bug fixes will be launched.
+You can continue using Reto Legacy until **March 2023**, in which it'll reach End of Life and will no longer be in active development.
+Thank you for your support over the years!

+Reto isn't going anywhere, however - a version of Reto built from the ground up, code-named Retool, is in development - with an ETA of April 2022.
+The hosted version of Reto (which you can invite over to your server without installing anything) will migrate to this new version around this date.

 ## ⚙️ Features
 `The bot's default prefix is "?".`
 - Look at your own (or others') karma by checking your **?profile**.